A free workshop for people working toward a different economy in their organisation, their community, or their neighbourhood.

 Find the Story

-Why regenerative initiatives stall, even when everyone says they want the outcome.
+Why regenerative work stalls, even when everyone wants the same outcome.

-How you can find the story blocking progress and shift it
+How you can find the cultural story blocking progress and shift it.

 The economy isn't a law of nature.
 It's a story.
 And stories can be rewritten.